-This has been a matter of concern for users and developers alike, since a long time.
-What portion code works perfectly find on the development environment doesn’t work that way on the production side.
+This has been a matter of concern for users and developers alike, for a long time.
+What portion code works perfectly fine on the development environment doesn’t work that way on the production side.

 With Docker as their development server, developers can showcase the same performance on the production side too since, both the servers have the same configuration parameters and environment.

 Though Docker utilizes the resources of the main machine, it does have its basic runtime infrastructure.
 It can offer as much security to the container as much as the conventional way.

 Treating it almost as if it’s a real machine, Docker offers utmost security not to permit containers showing right on peer containers, except for well-defined user rights and network permissibility.

 Need-Based Usage Of Resources

 Docker containers have the biggest advantage of utilizing only those resources that are in need.
 Hence, it can, in parallel, decide on which and how many resources to be leveraged when there are multiple containers on one host.